ropensci/pathviewr/example_scripts/ropensci_reviews_checklist.md

 - [x] in the Help files for each visual perception function: add a note that rotation information may be integrated in future pathviewR updates  [(46ba850)](https://github.com/vbaliga/pathviewR/commit/46ba850c9d2b2db453365531280b8dde1ded831a)
-- [ ] in the Visual perception vignette: add a note that rotation information may be integrated in future pathviewR updates
+- [x] in the Visual perception vignette: add a note that rotation information may be integrated in future pathviewR updates [(a3a7795)](https://github.com/vbaliga/pathviewR/commit/a3a7795f21d75b8639d2c3dfab18ff789f299ea8)

 ## Review from Reviewer 2 (marcosci)